 The Arm-In BJJ Ezekiel Choke

-Since the preference in BJJ, especially modern detail based Jiu-Jitsu is clean and effective technique based on leverage, the Ezekiel choke is considered a crude weapon.
+Since the preference in BJJ, especially modern detail-based Jiu-Jitsu is a clean and effective technique based on leverage, the Ezekiel Choke is considered a crude weapon.
 So normally, the choke evolved.
-One of the cleaner variations that eventually arose was the Arm-In Ezekiel choke.
+One of the cleaner variations that eventually arose was the Arm-In Ezekiel Choke.
 Mechanically speaking, this is a clean blood choke, with no pressure on the trachea whatsoever.
-While this does take form the pain of the original choke, it is a far more effective way of submitting opponents of all sizes.
+While this does take from the pain of the original choke, it is a far more effective way of submitting opponents of all sizes.
 Plus it is universally effective in both Gi and No-Gi.

 Back control is a great example of how you can hit this choke without the Gi.
 Longer limbs are definitely an advantage but not a condition for success.
 When you have the seatbelt in, you’re actually ready.
 All you need to do is transfer the bottom arm across the neck so that it ends up across the shoulder.
 Simply put in a figure-four grip and squeeze to finish.